coolcut/2020.fruechtl.me/journal/simplified-data-requests-with-11ty.md

 With the `duration` option you have full control over the duration timeframe of the cache itself.
 The `type` is extendable to other types like `text` or `Buffer` as well.

 This utility really makes it a breeze to get data from an API and include it on your own website running 11ty.

+### Update #1 - June 28th 2020
+For some reason, the way I handled the Pinboard requests stopped working — I couldn't reproduce it myself.
+Thankfully, [Arne](https://arne.me), who also used this setup came up with a [fix](https://github.com/bahlo/arne.me/commit/039c0e96ffb7ea5a32d7cdc9bb26477757d03ccb) that solved the problem for us.